 - 1968: California State University at Fresno, B.S., Chemistry

-- 1988-present: Founder and President, Torrey Pines Institute for Molecular Studies, San Diego, CA and Port St. Lucie, FL.
+- 1988-present: Founder and Chief Executive Officer, Torrey Pines Institute for Molecular Studies, San Diego, CA and Port St. Lucie, FL.

 - June 2004-present: Adjunct Professor at Zhejiang University, Hangzhou, China.